 Successful horse riding involves every part of the body working in constantly changing combinations of movements.
 Therefore it is the coordination of every part of the body that is challenged when the rider to moves with and controls the horse.
 On a horse postural background and gross motor skills are emphasized in support of refining fine motor and other skills.

-How is riding is good exercise?
+How is riding good exercise?

 Some people with disabilities have difficulty finding physical recreational activities that offer the quality of exercise that riding provides.
-Horse-riding may be their only source of continuous activity and regular exercise that they can participate in.
+Horse-riding may be the only source of continuous activity and regular exercise that they can participate in.
 Riding involves all of the muscles of the body and in addition stimulates all the body systems.
 It can also be a relaxing activity as it is enjoyable activity that encourages active muscle work and deep breathing.

 How does riding facilitate the relaxation of high muscle tone...

-High muscle tone prevents a person from initiating co-ordinated movements of the body.
+High muscle tone prevents a person from initiating coordinated movements of the body.
 Relaxation facilitates improved balance, posture and co-ordination.
-The continuous, smooth, rhythmical movement of the horse promotes this relaxation.
+The continuous smooth rhythmical movement of the horse promotes this relaxation.
 The natural warmth of the horse also facilitates stretching and careful positioning helps to inhibit any reflexes that may be present.

 ...or normalise low muscle tone?